 the Council has received the Travel Plan Monitoring Contribution in full.

-4.11.3 The Owner covenants with the Council that after the Occupation Date the Owner shall not Occupy or permit Occupation of part of the Development at any time when the Development is not being managed in strict accordance with the Travel Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the Travel Plan.
+4.11.3 The Owner covenants with the Council that after the Occupation Date the Owner shall not Occupy or permit Occupation of part of the Development at any time when part of the Development is not being managed in strict accordance with the Travel Plan as approved by the Council from time to time and shall not Occupy or permit Occupation of the Development otherwise than in strict accordance with the requirements of the Travel Plan.

 NOTICE TO THE COUNCIL/OTHER MATTERS